LightBoy01/ai-job-spot/src/content/briefings/briefing-9e2081e426cdc46a4c1fd6ab3f881b812bcf3242bbff1ceb612f1ffd732cae5e.md

   Hello Windows Insiders, today we are releasing Windows 11 Insider Preview Build 28000 to the Canary Channel.

-  What’s new in Build 28000
+  What's new in Build 28000

   [General]